-A detailed justification required for suitability of the security objectives to coup with the security problem definition is given below.
+630 A detailed justification required for suitability of the security objectives to coup with the security problem definition is given below.

 The threat T.Skimming addresses accessing the User Data (stored on the TOE or transferred between the TOE and the terminal) using the TOE's contactless/contact interface.
-This threat is security objectives OT.Data Integrity, OT.Data Authenticity countered by the and OT.Data Confidentiality through PACE authentication. the The objective 635 OE.Travel Document Holder ensures that a PACE session can only be established either by the travel document holder itself or by an authorised person or device, and, hence, cannot be captured by an attacker.
+This threat is security objectives OT.Data Integrity, OT.Data Authenticity countered by the and OT.Data Confidentiality through the PACE authentication. objective 635 The OE.Travel Document Holder ensures that a PACE session can only be established either by the travel document holder itself or by an authorised person or device, and, hence, cannot be captured by an attacker.